paul-shuvo/ROS-Pose/readme.md

 ### Dependencies

 - ROS Noetic/Melodic/Kinetic
+- Python 2.7, 3.3+ for ROS Noetic (should support Python 3 for other ROS Distros as well)
 - OpenCV (Tested on opencv 4, should work with other opencv versions as well)

 ### Install